 Depression can be difficult to identify, and as a result, it can often be misdiagnosed as something else entirely.
-Too often, we hear stories of people in denial about their depression, people who ignore their signs and symptoms and turn to substances by way of ‘escaping’.
+Too often, we hear stories of people in denial about their depression, people who ignore the signs and symptoms of depression and turn to substances by way of ‘escaping’.

 It’s important for all with depression to know, then, that regardless of who is in their lives, depression should never be faced alone.

 We treat all of our clients with the utmost care, dignity and respect.
 Call now for a totally confidential, no obligation conversation with one of our professionals.

 Whether you’re calling for yourself or someone you know, you needn’t suffer alone.

 In the U.K., 3.3 people out of every 100 claim to suffer from depression on a daily basis, but depression doesn’t sit on a black-and-white spectrum.

 It’s complex and affects each and every person differently – from a general feeling of apathy to feeling worthless, hopeless, and in severe instances, even suicidal.

 In most cases, depression can be determined because there is a general shift in mood or behaviour over a period of time.
 Everybody feels low from time to time, and everybody handles that feeling in their own way.
 It isn’t always the case that a feeling of lowness means depression.

 What is required to truly understand depression in a person, then, is the observation of change over time and a change in everyday behavioural patterns.